-Navigating to Action
+Navigating to Actions and Options

 ReSharper helps you quickly find and apply any of its actions, without digging through the menu.
 By an action, we mean an executable command available for the current caret position or any global command, e.g. a command that opens a tool window.

 To find and execute an action or open an options page

 Do one of the following:

 - If you press Alt+Enter, you will see one of the two pop-ups depending on your caret position:

-- If your caret is at a highlighted code issue or at any symbol where ReSharper can suggest a context action (in other words, if you see an action indicator to the right of your caret position), the action list appears.
+If your caret is at a highlighted code issue or at any symbol where ReSharper can suggest a context action (in other words, if you see an action indicator to the right of your caret position), the action list appears.

-- If your caret is elsewhere in the editor, the action search popup appears with the list of recently used actions.
+If your caret is elsewhere in the editor, the action search popup appears with the list of recently used actions.

 If the desired action appears in the list, you can execute it by clicking on it or selecting it with arrow keys and pressing Enter.